enricovalleri-01/ECB-monetary-surprises-extraction-llm-/README.md

 | Monthly Bulletin | 1999–2014 | Agent IB | ECB website |
 | Governing Council speeches | 1999–2025 | Agent IB | [ECB Speeches](https://www.ecb.europa.eu/press/key/html/index.en.html) |

-A note on document availability: the ECB introduced the Accounts of the Governing Council only in January 2015.
-For the preceding period (1999–2014), Agent IM uses the Introductory Statement of the Press Conference of the prior meeting as a substitute.
-The statistical consequences of this document substitution are assessed formally via an F-test for equality of means (F = 5.135, p = 0.006).
+**Document coverage note**: the 312 meetings include ~45 bi-weekly sessions (1999–2001) and unscheduled sessions that did not have a dedicated press conference.
+Those meetings reuse the Introductory Statement of the most recent monthly conference; this explains the gap between 267 press conference transcripts and 312 total meetings.
+The document substitution from Introductory Statements (pre-2015) to Accounts (post-2015) is assessed formally via an F-test for equality of means (F = 5.135, p = 0.006).

 ---